wukachn/LiteCDC/README.md

 To get started, import the example postman API collection to view some example requests to start your pipeline.

 For a more complete overview of the system, please refer to the project report.

+If you would like to run the app locally, you can use the following commands.
+This will spin up the necessary components to create a postgres -> mysql pipeline:
+1. `mvn clean install`
+2. `docker-compose --profile local-postgres --profile local-mysql up --build` (with test postgres and mysql dbs)